raehik/symparsec/README.md

 Via `GHC.Generics`, we may inspect Haskell data types on the type level.
 Constructor names are `Symbols`.
-Ever reify these, then perform some sort of checking or parsing on the term level? symbol-parser does the parsing on the term level instead.
+Ever reify these, then perform some sort of checking or parsing on the term level? symbol-parser does the parsing on the type level instead.
 Catch bugs earlier, get faster runtime.

 ## Design
 ### Parser basics